-If your car breaks down while you're away from home, car insurance can cover you for emergency accommodation and transportation.
+Away from home with a broken down car?
+Car insurance can cover you for emergency accommodation and transportation.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Comprehensive car insurance policies often come with emergency accommodation cover.
-If your car breaks down while you're travelling away from home, and it can't be safely driven, an emergency accommodation benefit can cover the costs of your accommodation, up to a certain amount.
+Emergency accommodation cover and travel expenses are often included in comprehensive car insurance policies.
+If your car breaks down while you're travelling away from home, and it can't be safely driven, this benefit can cover the costs, up to a certain amount.

 What does emergency accommodation cover you for?